fin-cli/handbook/commands/super-admin/add.md

 ### EXAMPLES

     # Grant super-admin privileges to the user.
-    $ wp super-admin add superadmin2
+    $ fin super-admin add superadmin2
     Success: Granted super-admin capabilities to 1 user.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|